 A clean gas stove is so nice to cook on and not very difficult to achieve if you know what steps to take!

 We inherited a gas stove when we moved into this house and I loved it.
-We recently upgraded to a fancier model and I decided it was time to really learn to do a good job of taking care of this thing and making sure I always have a clean gas stove.
+After a few years, we upgraded to a fancier model and I decided it was time to really learn to do a good job of taking care of this thing and making sure I always have a clean gas stove.
 So I did!

 Our Gas Stove